Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 The best way to cook sea scallops is by searing just a few at a time in a hot pan with minimal added fat.
 Searing sea scallops preserves their naturally sweet flavor, so not much seasoning or flavoring needs to be added.

 Bay scallops, because of their soft texture, are best sautéed, broiled, or poached.
+Broiling is my personal favorite.

 Scallop Recipes

-There are many scrumptious ways to cook and serve scallops.
+There are many delicious ways to cook and serve scallops.
 This meat goes well in pasta dishes and with rice.
 Here are two easy recipe suggestions, both of which can be paired with rice or pasta.

 Garlic-Butter and Lemon Scallops